Help

 Why headless instead of styled?

 Pre-styled components are convenient — until they don't match your brand.
 Headless components are slightly more work up front but give you total control over the visual design.
-The example apps show one way to style them; you can take that or replace it entirely.
+The example apps and the 45 themes show ways to style them; you can take those or replace them entirely.
+The longer argument is on Why Lily.

 Why so many components?

-Lily aims to cover the patterns most apps need without forcing you to build them from scratch.
+Lily aims to cover the patterns most apps need without forcing you to build them from scratch — including deep cuts like national identifier inputs and editorial scrollytelling.
 The catalog draws from a dozen established design systems plus original work — see About.

 Can I use Lily with Tailwind?